 When it was launched in 2012, the Tesla Model S sent shockwaves through the car industry.
-It didn’t just look good, but it drove well and its software (which included revolutionary autonomous driving tech) could be updated over-the-air.
+It didn’t just look good, but it drove well and its software (which included advanced driver assist features with the ability to be autonomous in the future) could be updated over-the-air.

 Tesla’s battery technology was also ahead of its time, meaning that it had a longer range and could recharge faster than any other EVs.